jetpacker06/Mini-Mods/README.md

 Clone me!
-parchment is setup already
+parchment is set up already
-jei is setup already, although note there is no JEI version for 1.19 or 1.19.1 so it is commented out on 1.19 branch default forge version is 40.1.51, change by editing gradle.properties
+jei is set up already, although note there is no JEI version for 1.19 or 1.19.1, so it is commented out on 1.19 branch

 things to change:

 Package structure and class names
+Mod ID string in ModMainClass
 Set up resources folder
 resources/META-INF/mods.toml: Set mod ID on line 18, then edit anything you like.
 build.gradle: Replace all occurrences of emptymod with your mod ID